Ideas for Choir, Classroom and Musicals

 Using Partner Songs

-Click here for a free pdf to help emphasize the importance and versatility of using Partner songs, formally known as quodlibets in your choral program.
+Below is a free PDF to help emphasize the importance and versatility of using Partner songs, formally known as quodlibets in your choral program.

 You can find a wealth of partner songs on our website at these links: